-If you want to enforce TLS verification between peers, the peers must be able to resolve each others' FQDNs, as read from their certificates, by DNS lookup.
+If you want to enforce TLS verification between peers, the peers must be able to resolve each others' FQDNs, as read from their certificates.

-This can cause an issue if you are creating a cluster of Expressway peers in an isolated network like a DMZ.
-In such circumstances, the peers will not typically be able to reach your internal DNS servers, and you probably don't want to put their (private) clustering IP addresses into the public DNS.

-The issue is compounded by not being able to use IP addresses as common names or subject alternate names on server certificates: certificate authorities do not advocate this and probably will not issue such certificates.
+Prior to X8.9.2, this required that peers resolve each others' IP addresses using DNS.
+However, this causes an issue when creating a cluster of Cisco Expressway-E peers in an isolated network like a DMZ.
+In this case, typically, the peers can't reach your internal DNS servers, and it's undesirable to put (private) clustering IP addresses into the public DNS.
+Not being able to use IP addresses as common names or subject alternate names on server certificates compounds the issue.